 It’s yet to be confirmed if it will utilise the same hybrid tech available in the larger Outlander, but we think it’s likely given Mitsubishi’s plans for the future.

-Jaguar Land Rover is fighting fit on the SUV front at the moment.
-It can already count the F-Pace and Evoque among its luxurious offerings, but a Range Rover Coupe is set to take things to a whole new level.
+Jaguar Land Rover is fighting fit on the SUV front at the moment – it can already count the F-Pace and Evoque among its luxurious offerings, but the Range Rover Velar is set to take things to a whole new level.

 Seat has unveiled its new Ibiza supermini ahead of its official launch in Geneva, and it looks more than capable of taking on other upcoming rivals including the new Nissan Micra and the new Ford Fiesta.

 Skoda has already revealed pictures of its facelifted Citigo city car, but it’ll be on show at Geneva.
 The refreshed relative of the Volkswagen Up gets a sleeker bonnet, grille and a new set of bumpers.
 The interior has also seen significant tweaks, namely a new dashboard.